 No, the globe cannot turn while your cat is inside.
 The cat sensor is tripped any time a cat enters or reenters the globe, resetting the timer for another 7 minutes, thereby preventing a cleaning cycle from starting while your cat is inside.
 See How It Works for more information.

-14. Are there any rakes, obtrusions, or wires inside the globe that may injure my cat?
+Are there any rakes, obtrusions, or wires inside the globe that might injure my cat?

 No. The globe does not contain any mechanisms or wires that could hurt or harm your cat.
 The Litter-Robot was designed with your cat's safety mind.